ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 Feeling inspired?

-In this post, we explain how to assess whether the editorial bot generator Buffy might be the right fit for you.
-We will detail the steps involved in setting buffy up for your own needs.
+In this post, we explain how to assess whether the editorial bot generator Buffy might be right for you.
+We detail the steps involved in setting buffy up for your own needs.

 ## What is an editorial bot generator?